CoreMedia/coremedia-globallink-connect-integration/docs/administration.md

    Window to lie within the future in days. (type:`Integer`, scope:**global**)
 * `retryCommunicationErrors` number of retries in case of a communication error with GlobalLink.
 By default the value is set to 5. (type:`Integer`)
+* `isSendSubmitter` defines if the name of the editor that started the workflow is send to GlobalLink as part of the submission. (type:`Boolean`).
+By default, this is disabled to not accidentally leak personal data to third parties.

 By default, the offset is set to `20` within the test data.

 In addition to the configuration approach described above, the settings can be